-Types of Crypto Exchanges In Australia
+Types Of Crypto Exchanges In Australia

 There are three types of cryptocurrency exchange:

-- Decentralised Exchanges (DEX) – A crypto exchange that is not governed by a central authority and transactions are made from peer-to-peer.
+- Decentralized Exchanges (DEX) – A crypto exchange that is not governed by a central authority and transactions are made from peer-to-peer.
 Blockchain technology is the vector for the trading of assets between customers.